ropensci/eDNAjoint/README.md

 eDNA detection and expected catch rate at a site.
-Optional model variations allow inclusion of site-level covariates that scale the sensitivity of eDNA sampling relative to traditional sampling, as well as estimation of catchability coefficients when multiple traditional gear types are used.
+Optional model variations allow inclusion of site-level covariates that scale the sensitivity of eDNA sampling relative to traditional sampling, as well as estimation of gear scaling coefficients when multiple traditional gear types are used.
 Additional functions in the package facilitate interpretation of model fits.